adjust/cocos2dx_sdk/doc/android/android.md

 #### Basic Setup

-We recommend using a global android [Application][android_application] class to initialize the SDK.
-If don't have one in your app already, follow these steps:
+We recommend using a global Android [Application][android_application] class to initialize the SDK.
+If you don't have one in your app already, follow these steps:

 1. Create a class that extends `Application`.
     ![][application_class]

 2. Open the `AndroidManifest.xml` file of your app and locate the `<application>` element.
-3. Add the attribute `android:name` and set it to the name of your new application class pefixed by a dot.
+3. Add the attribute `android:name` and set it to the name of your new application class prefixed by a dot.

     In our example app we use an `Application` class named `GlobalApplication`, so the manifest file is configured as:
     ```xml